WW2 CIVIL DEFENCE UNIFORMS, INSIGNIA & EQUIPMENT

 WVS Bar Brooches

-There is a "WVS CLUB LEADER" badge in a similar bar brooch format but I have been informed this is a post-war badge (though I do not have any documentary evidence at this time to back that up).
-A red enamel "COUNTY STAFF" badge is also though to be post war.
+There is a "WVS CLUB LEADER" badge in a similar bar brooch format made by Simpson's but I have been informed this is a post-war badge (though I do not have any documentary evidence at this time to back that up).
+A red enamel "COUNTY STAFF" badge is also thought to be post war.

 WW2 WVS Centre Organiser bar brooch